 Challenge your brain

 The human brain is exceptionally wrinkled.
 That’s probably why people conclude that we gain more wrinkles as we learn new things.
-But that’s not how we acquire brain wrinkles.
+However, that’s not how we acquire brain wrinkles.

-Your brain starts developing wrinkles before you’re even born.
-The wrinkling continues as your brain grows, until you’re about 18 months old.
+Your brain starts developing wrinkles before you’re even born, during the second and third trimesters of pregnancy, and continues as your brain grows.

 Human brains vary quite a bit, but there’s still a typical pattern to brain folds.
 Research shows that not having the major folds in the right places could cause some dysfunction.